 Q: We’re amazed that our young daughter with asthma loves swimming (indoors as well as out).
 We thought the water and chlorine would bother her lungs, but they don’t.
 Is swimming OK for, or even good for, asthma?

 However, a series of Belgian studies has shown evidence that regular attendance at indoor and outdoor chlorinated pools is associated with a higher probability of airways or lung inflammation.
-To mitigate the risks, avoid pools that are poorly managed and have a strong chlorine smell.
-Such heavily chlorinated water can also irritate some people’s eyes or skin.
+To mitigate the risks, avoid poorly managed pools with a strong chlorine smell and water that irritates your daughter’s eyes or skin.

 Barring an excessive level of chlorination, well-ventilated indoor pools, outdoor pools and fresh water can be good options for children with asthma who swim on regular basis.